 From 2006 to the present Dr. Warner has been directing an ongoing operational experimentation effort in eastern Afghanistan focused on demonstrating that incentivized information sharing is vital to complex operations.
 Environments conducive to information sharing benefits coalition partners, international organizations, non-governmental organizations (NGOs) along with the local community.
 Current efforts include exploring the use of open internet, social media and crowdsourcing as a force multiplier in civilian support to ongoing stability operations along the eastern border region of Afghanistan.

-This panel will discuss successful university spinouts and commercializable research activities at three diverse university settings: Quadrant Biosciences at Upstate Medical University, Transonic Systems which initiated out of Cornell University and development of novel therapeutics at Albany Medical College.
-The panel is moderated by nationally recognized “entrepreneur in the business of helping entrepreneurs,” Dr. Thomas O’Neal who also serves as the Executive Director of the UCF Business Incubation Program where he has assisted in the formation of numerous companies and the commercialization of technologies developed at UCF.
+Hear about successful university spinouts and commercializable research at three universities - Laser Quadrant Biosciences at Upstate Medical University, Transonic Systems out of Cornell University, and novel therapeutics research at Albany Medical College.
+Moderator is nationally recognized “entrepreneur in the business of helping entrepreneurs,” Dr. Thomas O’Neal.

 Dr. O’Neal currently serves as the Associate Vice President of Research and Commercialization at UCF, Vice President of the UCF Research Foundation, Executive Director of the UCF Business Incubation Program (UCFBIP), Executive Director of the Florida Economic Gardening Institute (GrowFL), and the Executive Director of I-Corps at UCF, Florida’s first I-Corps site.

 His pioneering work in business incubation and entrepreneurial ecosystems has helped build Central Florida’s innovation-based economy, which in turn has become an internationally-recognized model for economic development being used across the globe today.